vbrunell/optimizing-compiler/README.md

 To build the optimizer, run `make` in the opts directory.

 There are a number of assembly files to optimize in the `test` directory.
-To optimize them, compile them, and run them to gather results, execute the `checkallres` script in the test directory.
+To optimize them, compile them, and run them to gather results by executing the `checkallres` script in the test directory.